 Still wearing all three of these items, four years later…

-You may be joining a new trend.
+You may be joining a new trend if you do this instead of more shopping.
 As a Bloomberg article that came out five months after the first one I referenced above said, “In the near term, the bigger challenge for apparel makers, wherever they are, is that people in developed countries, particularly the U.S., seem to be losing interest in buying new clothes.”

 That’s a good sign.
 Maybe our consumer-obsessed culture is getting wiser.
 Buying four pieces of well-made, quality travel clothing that lasts for years is better than buying 20 items that you’ll soon be tossing out.